 It is also recommended to point the apex domain to the anycast IP of the Edge Address in order to protect the real server IP from being discovered.

-This step should be completed with an ANAME record or through Domain Shortening if offered by your DNS provider.
+This step should be completed with an ANAME record or through Domain Shortening if offered by your DNS provider, as StackPath's anycast IP is subject to change at any time.

 If you encounter any issues or need assistance, please contact our 24/7 support through chat or email at firstname.lastname@example.org.